vlkryl/streetview_objectmapping/README.md

 The output CSV contains the list of GPS-coordinates (latitude and longitude) of identified objects of interests and a score value for each of these.
 The score is the number of individual views contributing to an object (greater or equal to 2).

+Parameters:

+These are modified at the top of the python script.
+The main parameters are:
+1) input and output file locations;
+2) distance paprameters: maximal camera-to-object distance and cluster size;
+3) MRF optimization parameters: number of ICM iterations and energy weights as defined in Eq.
+(4) in the technical paper.

 -----------------------------------------------------------

 Sample data: